Frequently Asked Questions

 Does Loyola offer scholarships to graduate students?

 Merit based scholarships are available for the Executive MBA and Emerging Leaders MBA programs.
 First consideration is given to those who apply by the priority application deadlines for each program.
+A limited number of merit awards are also available for the Professional's MBA and M.S. in Finance programs.
+Early applicants with complete applications for the Professional's MBA and M.S. in Finance that apply by the priority deadlines are reviewed first for these awards based on availabilty.

 Course waivers that lead to cost savings are available for qualified applicants of the Professional's MBA and Master of Science in Finance programs.
 An unofficial course waiver analysis form can be submitted.